robint99/gladrags/README.md

 ## Limitations

 Currently there is no support for multi-monitor setups, but this is planned for the future.
 Gladrags may or may not work correctly in this situation - it is currently untested.
-Also, for Gladrags to work, you must change your wallpaper settings to the style is either 'Zoom' or 'Stretch' Gladrags only works with background images.
+Also, for Gladrags to work, you must change your wallpaper settings so that the style is set to either 'Zoom' or 'Stretch'.
+Gladrags only works with background images.
 It won't work if e.g. you have a colour gradient set as your background.

 ## Installation